George Hamandishe Karekwaivanane

 George studied Economic History at the University of Zimbabwe before doing an M. Sc. in African Studies as well as a doctorate in History at Oxford University.
 He has taught at universities in Zimbabwe, South Africa and the United Kingdom.
 Before coming to Edinburgh George was a research fellow in the Centre of African Studies at the University of Cambridge.
 He currently serves on the African Studies Association (UK) Council, and on the editorial boards of the Journal of Southern African Studies and the African Studies Review.

-‘Introduction: Pursuing Justice in Africa’, with Jessica Johnson, in J. Johnson and G. H. Karekwaivanane (eds), Pursuing Justice in Africa: Competing Imaginaries and Contested Practices, Ohio University Press, (in press).
+‘Introduction: Pursuing Justice in Africa’, with Jessica Johnson, in J. Johnson and G. H. Karekwaivanane (eds), Pursuing Justice in Africa: Competing Imaginaries and Contested Practices, Ohio University Press, November 2018.

 Zimbabwe Civil Society Millennium Development Goals Report 2006, with Karenga K., Masuko L., and Anyona N. K., National Association of Non-Governmental Organisations – Zimbabwe, (2007).